Pelagornis: Size and wingspan

 The sole specimen of P. sandersi has a wingspan estimated between approximately 6.06 and 7.38 m, giving it the largest wingspan of any flying bird yet discovered, twice that of the wandering albatross, which has the largest wingspan of any extant bird (up to 3.7 m).
 In this regard, it supplants the previous record holder, the also extinct Argentavis magnificens.
 The skeletal wingspan (excluding feathers) of P. sandersi is estimated at 5.2 m while that of A. magnificens is estimated at 4 m.

+Although smaller than P. sandersi, P. chilensis was estimated at 16 to 29 kg weight and over 5.2 m wingspan, which would make it one of the largest flying birds.

 The fossil specimens show that P. miocaenus was one of the largest pseudotooth birds, hardly smaller in size than Osteodontornis or the older Dasornis.
-Its head must have been about 40 cm long in life, and its wingspan was probably more than 5 m, perhaps closer to 6 m.
+Its head would have been about 40 cm long in life, and its wingspan was probably more than 5 m, perhaps closer to 6 m.